A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 I assembled the PDF pattern late morning, and in about thirty minutes I had cut size 36 on paper, which matched my measurements.

-Be careful not to undersize this model; if you hesitate between two sizes, take the larger one.
+Be careful not to size down this model; if you're between two sizes, choose the larger one.

-I find the ease is not great so be careful not to choose a size too small 😊.
+I find the ease is not very generous, so be careful not to choose a size that's too small 😊.

 I cut my pieces in about thirty minutes.

-For those who hesitate to start with just the instruction booklet, Les patronnes made an assembly video.
-I’m putting it just below.
+For those who hesitate to start with just the instruction booklet, the pattern makers made an assembly video.
+I'll put it just below.

 In the afternoon, I first interfaced the facings and sewed my bust darts.
-I then overlocked all the necessary raw edges before assembling with the serger.
-Then, I assembled the pieces.
+Then I overlocked all the necessary raw edges before assembling with the serger.
+Next, I assembled the pieces.
 I made the ties.
-I found the method proposed by Les patronnes very nice because you have to cut the waistband piece in two.
-You get two "trapezoids" allowing you to make the ties.
+I found the method proposed by the pattern makers very clever because you have to cut the waistband piece in two.
+You get two "trapezoids" that allow you to make the ties.
 I then sewed and assembled them.
 All that was left was to set in the sleeves.
-I chose to sew them set in rather than "flat" as proposed by Les patronnes.
-Finally, I made the hems at the bottom of the body and sleeves.
-I took 3h to assemble my blouse.
-Total project time: 4h
+I chose to sew them in set rather than "flat" as suggested by the pattern makers.
+Finally, I hemmed the bottom of the body and the sleeves.
+I took 3 hours to assemble my blouse.
+Total project time: 4 hours

-Daring with color and patterns allows you to create lovely creations from simple patterns that really stand out!
-I'm delighted!
+Daring with color and patterns allows you to create lovely pieces from simple but striking patterns!
+I'm thrilled!

-Find them in store or on the webshop as well as our patterns.
+Find them in-store or on the webshop, along with our patterns.

 So all that's left to do is get started!
 Grab your needles!